JoshKT249/Paison/README.md

 # Paison
-CS50 Introduction to Programming Course for Gil &amp; David
+CS50 Introduction to Programming Course for Gil & David